Skip to Main Content

 • What are the advantages of using Library Lists?
 In just one step, you can import all the key information about an e-book or article from its Library Catalogue record.
 For online items, a stable 'view online' link is also imported, enabling students to connect to the full text.
 By contrast, direct Moodle links function less consistently, especially for off-campus users.
 With print items, the shelf location and the availability of print copies are also displayed.

 Links to webpages and online videos can also be added, along with references to books that aren't in the Library’s collection.
-A list can be set to be ‘reviewed’ by the Library for potential book orders.
+A list should be set to published when complete to allow it to be viewed by students.
+Additionally, when your list is published it is automatically sent to the Library, allowing us to check for potential book orders.
 You can also track the number of times students engage with individual items on a list.

 • The Scanning Service and Library Lists: teaching staff can request a copyright-compliant scan of an article or chapter from our print collection and we'll then add a link to the scan in the relevant Library List.
 If we don't have the item in print, we may be able to obtain a copyright-paid-fee copy.
 The Library manages the CLA Scanning Licence on behalf of the University, which permits scanning by library staff rather than teaching staff.